nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Delete an exam from the exam list**

 **MSS**
-1. User requests to delete a specific exam in the exam list.
+1. NUS student requests to delete a specific exam in the exam list.
 2. MODPRO deletes the exam.
 3. MODPRO unlinks all tasks currently linked to the deleted exam. </br>
    Use case ends.